Gastrointestinal Cancers

 Bowel cancer

 The bowel is a part of the digestive system responsible for connecting the stomach to the rectum and facilitating the elimination of waste material (known as faeces or stool) from the body.
-Comprising the small intestine and large intestine, the bowel includes the colon and rectum within the large intestine.
+The bowel is made up of the small intestine, large intestine, colon and rectum.

 Bowel cancer develops from uncontrolled growth of abnormal cells within the colon or rectum.
 These cells may manifest as polyps, which have the potential to evolve into cancer with time.
 While polyps are prevalent and typically benign, not all instances of bowel cancer originate from them.
 Additionally, depending on the site of cancer initiation, it may be referred to as colon cancer, rectal cancer, or colorectal cancer.